Chocolate Bread Recipe

 Add the Chocolate Chips: Gently fold the chocolate chips into your batter.

-Bake the Loaf: Pour your batter into the prepared loaf pan and bake in the preheated oven until a toothpick inserted in the center comes out mostly clean with just a few moist crumbs attached.
+Add Chocolate Chips and Bake: Sprinkle chocolate chips on top and bake in the preheated oven until a toothpick inserted in the center comes out mostly clean with just a few moist crumbs attached.

 Pro Tips